2care2teach4kids

 • Explorers Club

-Deep Roots: The Research
+Deep Roots: Outdoor and Nature-Based Learning Research

 Children are born ready to learn, and their learning opportunities are affected by the quality of their experiences and environments (National Association for the Education of Young Children [NAEYC], 2022).
 Research demonstrates that exposure and access to natural environments help children develop physically, socially, emotionally, and cognitively (Chawal, 2015; Craig et al., 2024; Kiviranta et al., 2024).